kabelj/AA6XA-Logger/README.md

 need to manually cut/paste lines in a text editor to fix this.
 - When starting the program, you can't create a new log.
 Select an existing one, then File>New Log.
-- Only bands that I use are currently supported.
+- Only bands that I use (or will soon!) are currently supported.
 This shouldn't matter unless you're really into microwaves.
 (All HF/VHF/UHF are supported)
 - I haven't looked to closely at how Python's datetime works, so be careful with dates where the month and day can be interchanged, e.g. 3/4/2021
-- VHF Cabrillo Export will allow you to export QSOs on non-contest bands
-- I'm pretty sure I did all the input validation regex's right, so please let me know if you find a bug in one.
+- I'm pretty sure I did all the input validation regex's right, so please let me know if you find a bug in one!

 ## History
 When my Macbook, the main computer in my shack, started to die, I replaced it with a Raspberry pi.
 This meant switching to Linux.
 Overall this was a good experience; however I was not able to find a general purpose logger that I liked.
 Luckily, there is no law against making my own.
+In fact, I'd argue it's in the spirit of ham radio to make your own.
 I wanted a logger that supported SOTA, WWFF, and other portable operation very well.
 I am less interested in chasing DX awards and stuff like that.
 This is the result.
 I hope you enjoy it and find it useful.